CVE-2021-22600 vulnerability in Canonical and Other Products

 Vulnerability Analysis

-CVE-2021-22600 is exploitable with local system access, and requires small amount of user privileges.
+CVE-2021-22600 is exploitable with local system access, requires user interaction and a small amount of user privileges.
 This vulnerability is consided to have a high level of attack complexity.
-It has an exploitability score of 1.0 out of four.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality and integrity, and a high impact on availability.

 What is a Double-free Vulnerability?